ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The name or ID of the cluster.
 This value is required.</dd>

 <dt><code>--worker-pool <em>WORKER_POOLS</em></code></dt>
 <dd>A comma-separated list of worker pools that the zone is added to.
-At least 1 worker pool is required.</dd>
+At least one worker pool is required.</dd>

 <dt><code>--private-vlan <em>PRIVATE_VLAN</em></code></dt>
 <dd><p>The ID of the private VLAN.
 This value is conditional.</p>